 How is Fibromyalgia diagnosed?

 A lot of tests have to be run to rule out other conditions such as Multiple Sclerosis and Chronic Fatigue Syndrome (ME).
 Doctors then focus on your medical history and on the levels of pain you have in different parts of your body.
 These are known as the ‘tender points’.
 There are 18 of them and the test basically involves the doctor pressing them firmly to see how sore or painful they are.
-If 11 points are painful then that gives a diagnosis of fibromyalgia (though note this is done in conjunction with various other blood tests and examinations).
+If 11 points are painful then that gives a diagnosis of fibro (though note this is done in conjunction with various other blood tests and examinations).

 In my case I was reactive to all 18 tender points.
 And, interestingly (depending upon your viewpoint) in my case these points cause pain even with a light touch.
 A strong wind on bare skin is enough to cause pain.